 - Were my symptoms ignored or belittled by a medical professional?

 - Could this have been prevented if my doctor acted more quickly?

 If you are concerned that you or a loved one may have avoided serious injuries or even death due to mistreatment at the hands of medical professionals, you should contact the Sweeney Law Firm.
-The Sweeney Law Firm works with medical specialists to examine medical information and determines if a medical malpractice case is justified.
-If there is evidence of an aortic aneurysm medical malpractice case, the Sweeney Law Firm may be able to recover money damages to cover medical expenses, rehabilitation, lost income and other expenses, as well as compensation to your family for emotional and physical pain and suffering.
+The Sweeney Law Firm works with medical specialists to examine medical information and determine if a medical malpractice case is justified.
+If there is evidence of an aortic aneurysm medical malpractice case, the Sweeney Law Firm may be able to recover money damages to cover medical expenses, rehabilitation, lost income, and other expenses, as well as compensation to your family for emotional and physical pain and suffering.

-The Sweeney Law Firm reviews possible aortic aneurysm medical malpractice cases at no charge, and works on a contingency fee basis.
+The Sweeney Law Firm reviews possible aortic aneurysm medical malpractice cases at no charge and works on a contingency fee basis.
 There is no cost for representation unless there is a cash recovery for you.